tpaschalis/tpaschalis.github.io/_posts/2025-02-16-temporary-is-forever.md

 translates to **nothing persists more than the temporary**.

-When Romans built arches two millennia ago, they didn't leave wooden scaffolding up after laying the stones, but software is a little different.
+When Romans built arches two millennia ago, they didn't leave wooden scaffolding up after laying the stones, but software, is a little different.
+Empires rise and fall in the span of months, and temporary often means forever.

 * That quick 30-second demo you recorded with wobbly audio?
 Will be played again and again and again in customer meetings, helping close million-dollar deals.